openedx/openedx-k8s-harmony/README.md

 ### How to create a cluster for testing on DigitalOcean

-If you use DigitalOcean, you can use Terraform to quickly spin up a cluster, try this out, then shut it down again.
+If you use DigitalOcean, you can use OpenTofu to quickly spin up a cluster, try this out, then shut it down again.

 Here's how.
 First, put the following into `infra-examples/digitalocean/secrets.auto.tfvars` including a valid DigitalOcean access token: